LevelCrush/LevelCrush.SPT.Mod/user/mods/DanW-SPTQuestingBots/README.md

 You're no longer the only PMC running around placing markers and collecting quest items.
 The bots have transcended and are coming for you...

-**This mod will have a performance impact**, so unfortunately it may be difficult to use on slower computers.
-I'll work on optimizations in future releases.
+**This mod may have a performance impact**, but it should be minimal starting with the 0.5.0 release.
+If you notice performance problems, please try using the built-in AI limiter.

 **---------- Mod Compatibility ----------**